web-stuff-98/electron-social-chat/README.md

 ## The serverside code is pretty much the same as my last project, except sessions are kept on Redis, where they should be.

-SCSS classes are kebab cased this time
+SCSS classes are kebab cased this time, and I'm using functions instead of arrow functions for a lot of stuff